Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Three algorithms to be considered

 \subsubsection{Justification for using the new index $Q^{{\rm PA},f}$}

-\paragraph{Conventional criterion} On the other hand, in fact, most existing literature on PA do not use the index (\ref{eq:QPA_H_max}).
-They rather use an index
+\paragraph{Conventional criterion} On the other hand, in fact, most existing literature on PA do not use the security index $Q^{{\rm PA},f}$ of (\ref{eq:QPA_H_max}).
+They rather use an alternative index

-and say that random number $K$ is $\varepsilon$-secure if $\frac12d_1(\rho_{KE}^f)\le\varepsilon$ (e.g. Ref. \cite{RennerPhD}).
+based on the trace distance, and say that random number $K$ is $\varepsilon$-secure if $\frac12d_1(\rho_{KE}^f)\le\varepsilon$ (e.g. Ref. \cite{RennerPhD}).
 This criterion, $\varepsilon$-security, is prevalent because it is explicitly shown to satisfy a desirable property called the universal composability \cite{10.1007/978-3-540-30576-7_21}.

 Even so, our use of a rather new criterion, $Q^{{\rm PA},f}$, can be justified by the following two observations.

 \paragraph{$\varepsilon$-security using the new index $Q^{{\rm PA},f}$} The $\varepsilon$-security can also be guaranteed by using $Q^{{\rm PA},f}(\rho_{Z^AE})$.
 This is because $Q^{{\rm PA},f}(\rho_{Z^AE})$ bounds $d_1(\rho^f_{KE})$ as